aws-samples/aws-cdk-golden-ami-pipeline/README.md

 Run the Image Pipeline
 Once the CDK application is deployed successfully , navigate to Image Builder Service to verify and check all the following resources created

-Recipe
+* Recipe

-Components
+* Components

-Infrastructure
+* Infrastructure

-Distribution
+* Distribution

-Image Pipelines
+* Image Pipelines

 Select the Image Pipeline and start the pipeline by clicking ‘Run Pipeline’ button as per the below screenshot.

 The status of the pipeline will change through different phase .

-Building → Testing → Distributing → Integrating → Available
+> Building :arrow_right:  Testing :arrow_right:  Distributing :arrow_right: Integrating :arrow_right: Available

 Once the status of the Pipeline execution status is available, click version link to get all the AMI ids ( along with the distributed AMI is different region/account)